SpencerRS/Project-USSRPG/README.md

 Each card in the Player’s deck has 2 values, Suit (Y axis) and Value (X axis).
 The lower of the two represents the card’s Yellow value, while the difference represents the Green value.

-Players activate cards from their hands, which they draw from 1 of 3 decks (Feats/Abilities [Yellow], Techniques/Equipment [ Red], or Skills [Green]).
+Players activate cards from their hands, which they draw from 1 of 3 stacks (Feats/Abilities [Yellow], Techniques/Equipment [ Red], or Skills [Green]).
 Players upkeep a constant number of cards in their hand at the end of their turn.

 ###Basics: